 I'm always sad to see a product that actually worked for me run out, so when the bottle finished I was a little upset.
 But on the other hand I thought it would be the perfect opportunity to look at other protein treatments, perhaps something a little less messy and a little less time consuming!

-eBay once again proved to be my saviour of sorts, where I found Babyface Pure Protein Treatment.
+eBay once again proved to be my savior of sorts, where I found Babyface Pure Protein Treatment.
 The listing had paragraphs and paragraphs of literature singing it's praises.
 I don't usually like that, it's like the seller was trying just a little too hard to drum up interest.
 I had a look at the size of the bottle on offer, just one ounce!
 This intrigued me, so with my Aphogee finished and nothing to lose I thought I'd give it a whirl.

 A few days later and it had already arrived through the post, a good start!
 I knew the bottle would be tiny, but just holding it there in my hand actually quite surprised me!
 The instructions are printed on the label stuck to the bottle, and for me this was a good sign - it definitely wasn't going to be an Aphogee style all-nighter!